rin-w/b/src/software/synthesizer/renderer/keppy-midi-converter.md

 KMC is typically used to surpass the limitations of synthesizer playback when playing black MIDIs.

+It was previously known as Keppy's Spartan MIDI Converter in its early release.

 It was superseded by a newer program, [OmniConverter](./omniconverter), by the same developer.

 ## Installation